bigdevwhale/marat555.github.io/_posts/2019-02-11-telegram-bot.md

 |-------|--------|---------|---------|---------|
 |  |  |  |

-After a couple days of continuous work of this application, I received a sufficient amount of information that it was possible to record this information in the database.
+After a couple of days of continuous work of this application, I received a sufficient amount of information that it was possible to record this information in the database.
 I did not save quotes directly to the database as at that time I hadn’t bought the server yet. =)